 You may be a strong, successful, independent woman.
-Keeping things looking functional on the outside is exhausting.
+Things look functional on the outside.
 All the while you may be dealing with things like this on inside.
-Online individual therapy is available.

 - Sleep issues: insomnia, over-sleeping, nightmares

 - Anxiety: excessive worrying about all that is going on and all that could go wrong

 - Addictive behaviors: distracting with being a workaholic, helping others who don’t want your help ( i.e. codependent smothering or trying to control or fix loved ones)